AssadAnabosi/Manager-2.0/README.md

   - **phoneNumber**: is the phone number of the user.
   - **password**`*`: is the password of the user.
   - **active**: is a flag that is set to decide whether the user is allowed to login or not.
-  - **accessLevel**: are the different levels of access that a **Worker** can have, the higher the level the more actions they can perform.
+  - **role**: are the different roles that a **Worker** can have, different roles gives the ability to do more or less actions they can perform.
     1. **User**: can only view his own logs and change his password.
     2. **Spectator**: can view all the bills, workers, logs, payees and cheques, but can't edit anything besides his own password.
-    3. **Moderator**: can do what a **Spectator** can do, and can add new records, but with restricted deletion and editing abilities, where he can't delete a worker, or update a worker's access level, change the activation status a worker account, or reset a worker's account password.
+    3. **Moderator**: can do what a **Spectator** can do, and can add new records, but with restricted deletion and editing abilities, where he can't delete a worker, or update a worker's role, change the activation status a worker account, or reset a worker's account password.
     4. **Administrator**: Highest level of access can do anything.
 - **Log**: is the record of the work that is done by the worker.
   - **date**`*`: is the date that the work was done.